Tel Beit Shemesh: Babylonian period

-After the destruction of much of the Southern Levant by the Neo-Assyrian Empire in 701 BCE, Beth Shemesh was abandoned.
-Judahites resettled Beth Shemesh, as evidenced by the refurbishment of the water reservoir in the 7th century.
-However, after the Neo-Babylonian Empire's conquest of Judah in the early 580s, either the new Babylonian rulers, or the nearby Philistine metropolis of Ekron favoured by them, sealed and covered over the vital water reservoir, which was not uncovered until 2004.
+However, after the Neo-Babylonian Empire's conquest of Judah in the early 580s BCE, either the new Babylonian rulers, or the nearby Philistine metropolis of Ekron favoured by them, sealed and covered over the vital water reservoir, which was not uncovered until 2004.
 During the first return from the Babylonian captivity, the beginning of the Second Temple period, there was no lasting revival of the city.